arpan-pal/arpan-pal.github.io/_conferences/Hawaii_2022.md

 conferenceurl: "https://sites.google.com/iit.edu/as2022"
 ---

-Attended a conference on Algebraic Statistics ([AS2022](https://sites.google.com/iit.edu/as2022)) at University of Hawai'i at Manoa, Honolulu, HI, USA
+Attended a conference on Algebraic Statistics ([AS2022](https://sites.google.com/iit.edu/as2022)) at University of Hawai'i at Manoa, Honolulu, HI, USA.